|Maximum input capacity (1)||120,000 BTU/h|

 From $5,799USD* MSRP

-*Wood furnace only.
+*Furnace only.
+MSRP includes blower.
 Consult your dealer for a price that includes more options.
 Taxes, freight, installation and ducts not included.

 - Options and Accessories